 38. Do leg inversions Before Sleep.

 I don’t know if it really works but to me, this feels like a collective sigh that the day is over.
 And because I always do this before bed, it reminds me to go to sleep, honestly.
 And it could just be me, but it makes me feel just a little bit skinnier after doing my inversions (ok I made that up but I do feel that way).

-39. Writing my lessons for the day.
+39. Write my Lessons for the Day.

 Every night I evaluate my day and think about the lessons that would have helped me do better.
 I don’t remember if this is the accurate quote but I think Coco Chanel said, every day I simplify because every day I learn something.